Tree provides a set of methods for manipulating the node value and retrieving the node id.

 //or

-Methods refresh and updateItem lead to one and the same result and don't have any specificity.
+refresh and updateItem work to the same effect.

-To get the index of a node in the branch (zero-based numbering) you should use the getBranchIndex method:
+To get the index of a node in the branch (counting from 0), you should use the getBranchIndex method:

 Getting the node index